jcurl/RJCP.DLL.SerialPortStream/README.md

 non-Windows platforms due to the large number of Linux distribution variants.
 The preferred mechanism for Linux is to compile the code from sources.

+I'm currently investigating making Debian packages for easy installation on Ubuntu and similar components.

 ### Windows